beacom/literary-answers/introduction-to-algorithms/chapter-1.md

  **Output:** An index i such that _v_ = A[i] or tthe special value `NIL` if _v_ does not appear in A.
  Write pseudocode for **linear search**, which scans through the sequence, looking for _v_.

- This is a matter of iterating over the sequence and performing an equals comprison operation.
+ This is a matter of iterating over the sequence and performing an equals comprison operation and returning NIL if no value was found.

  ```
  LINEAR-SEARCH(A, v)